IACV-LAB/IACV-LAB.github.io/_pages/about.md

 #     <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
+In the IACV Lab, we work on a variety of exciting Computer Vision problems.
+Some of the current areas of interest are
+* Incremental learning
+* Cross-Modal learning
+* Domain Adaptation and Generalization
+* Novel Class Discovery
+* Test-time adaptation
+* Data efficient learning